niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/README.md

 ## Overview

-This is a REST API server that implements a wallet-driven and rp-centric QTSP for the remote Qualified Electronic Signature component of the EUDI Wallet.
-The QTSP provides endpoints based on the CSC API v2.0 specification and supports authentication via OpenID4VP.
+This project provides a RESTful API server that implements a Wallet-Driven and RP-Centric QTSP for the remote Qualified Electronic Signature (rQES) in the EUDI Wallet ecosystem.
+The server follows the CSC API v2.0 specification and supports OpenID4VP-based authentication.

-Currently, the server is running at "https://walletcentric.signer.eudiw.dev", but you can [deploy](#deployment) it in your environment.
+Currently, the server is running at "https://walletcentric.signer.eudiw.dev", but you can [run it locally](#local-deployment) or use the [Docker-based deployment](#docker-deployment) option.

 The Wallet Centric rQES Specification can be found [here](docs/rqes-walledriven.md).